SyncStudy/.github/profile/README.md

 - **API3**: For deploying an Airnode to call our quantum API and using the dAPI price feed for calculating the cost in cryptocurrency for running the quantum computation (implementation in the `QuantumOracleV2` smart contract).
 Watch the API3 demo video here: https://bit.ly/quantum-oracles-video-api3

-- **Flock**: For generating a chatbot that the user can use to ask AI to generate a quantum program to solve a particular problem and that quantum circuit will be executed through our platform
+- **Flock**: For generating a chatbot that the user can use to ask AI to generate a quantum program to solve a particular problem and that quantum circuit will be executed through our platform.
+See Chatbot demo video here: https://www.youtube.com/watch?v=mhvEDvF2WU0

 ![Tech Stack](/assets/Quantum%20Oracle.007.jpeg)